getsentry/rfcs/text/0092-replay-issue-creation.md

 # Motivation

-1. Inform the long-term strategy for ingesting Session Replay generated issues.
+1. Inform the long-term strategy for detecting and ingesting Session Replay generated issues.
 2. Provide actionable feedback to developers that could not otherwise be captured in a performance span or error event.
 3. Increase product awareness in free-tier customers and encourage adoption.